 Engagement and diversity are perhaps the biggest driving factors behind the collaboration and expansion.
 “We’re looking to include traditionally underserved segments of our community because cost should never be a reason that someone can’t enjoy the outdoors.
 Everyone here at Rock/Creek is really stoked about this—it’s just so cool to make these resources available for everyone,” says Bishop.
 “We also want to engage outdoor programs in high schools and universities, for example.
 If someone reads this and wants to call us up to collaborate, that would be awesome.”

-Currently, The Hubert Fry Center is the only operational location.
-Enterprise South and Chester Frost will open early summer, 2017.
+Currently, The Hubert Fry Center at Riverpark and Chester Frost Park locations are operational.
+Enterprise South will open early summer, 2017.
 Check out rockcreek.com/rentals for hours and booking.

 Originally written by RootsRated for Rock/Creek.